Silvia Monfort

-Silvia Monfort (/fr/, born Simone Marguerite Favre-Bertin /fr/; 6 June 1923 - 30 March 1991), was a French actress and theatre director.
-She was the daughter of sculptor, interior architect and medalist Charles-Maurice Favre-Bertin, and was married to Pierre Gruneberg.
+Silvia Monfort (/fr/; born Simone Marguerite Favre-Bertin /fr/; 6 June 1923 – 30 March 1991) was a French stage and film actress, theatre director, and cultural organizer.
+She was noted for her performances in classical tragedy, her leadership in establishing multidisciplinary theatrical institutions, and her recognition with national honours.

-Silvia Monfort received several French cultural honors: she was named a Knight of the Legion of Honour in 1973, an Officer of Arts and Letters in 1979, and a Commander of Arts and Letters in 1983.
-She died of lung cancer in 1991 and is buried in the Père Lachaise Cemetery in Paris.
+She was named a Knight of the Legion of Honour in 1973, an Officer of the Order of Arts and Letters in 1979, and a Commander of the Order of Arts and Letters in 1983.
+She died of lung cancer in 1991 and was buried in the Père Lachaise Cemetery in Paris.

+She was the daughter of medalist Charles-Maurice Favre-Bertin and was married to Pierre Gruneberg.

 Early life and education

-Silvia Monfort was born in the Le Marais district of Paris, on Rue Elzévir, near Rue de Thorigny, where her family had lived for several generations.
-After her mother's death, she was enrolled in a boarding school.
-She first attended the Lycée Victor-Hugo before completing her secondary education at the Lycée Victor-Duruy.
+Silvia Monfort was born in the Le Marais district in Paris, on Rue Elzévir, near Rue de Thorigny.
+Her family had lived there for several generations.
+After her mother’s death, Monfort was enrolled in a boarding school, where she first attended the Lycée Victor-Hugo before completing her secondary school education at the Lycée Victor-Duruy.

-At the age of 14, Silvia Monfort was allowed to take the Baccalaureate examination early due to her academic performance.
-Although her father had intended that she pursue a career at the Gobelins Manufactory, she decided to study theatre.
-She later took acting lessons with Jean Hervé and Jean Valcourt.
+At the age of 14, Monfort was allowed to take the Baccalaureate examination early due to her academic performance.
+Although her father had intended that she pursue a career at the Gobelins Manufactory, she instead chose to study theatre.
+She then began taking acting lessons with Jean Hervé and Jean Valcourt.

 World War II and the French Resistance

-In 1939, at the age of 16, Silvia Monfort met writer and journalist Maurice Clavel, who was active in the French Resistance network in Eure-et-Loir.
-Using the pseudonym "Sinclair" – the name of a hill that looms over Sète – she participated in resistance operations during the liberation of Nogent-le-Rotrou and Chartres in 1944.
-She was present when General de Gaulle arrived in the square in front of Chartres Cathedral.

-After the war, Silvia Monfort married Maurice Clavel.
-For her wartime service, she was awarded the Croix de Guerre by General de Gaulle and the Bronze Star by General Patton.
+Monfort was active in the French Resistance during World War II; for this engagement she received the Croix de Guerre and the Bronze Star.
+After the war, she married Maurice Clavel.

 Cocteau, Vilar, and Théâtre National Populaire

-In 1945 Silvia Monfort appeared in Federico García Lorca's La casa de Bernarda Alba.
+In 1945, Monfort appeared in Federico García Lorca's La casa de Bernarda Alba.
 Her performance drew the attention of Edwige Feuillère, with whom she shared the stage in L'Aigle à deux têtes by Jean Cocteau.
-The play premiered in 1946 at the Royal Theatre of the Galeries Royales of Saint-Hubert in Brussels.
+The play premiered in 1946 at the Théâtre Royal des Galeries in Brussels.

 Through Clavel, she met theatre director Jean Vilar in 1947 and became involved with the Théâtre National Populaire (TNP).
 That same year, she performed in the first Festival d'Avignon, appearing in The Story of Tobias and Sarah.

-Monfort played Chimène alongside actor Gérard Philipe in Le Cid and performed in Vilar's production of Cinna and The Marriage of Figaro.
+Monfort played Chimène alongside actor Gérard Philipe in Le Cid, performed in Vilar's production of Cinna, and The Marriage of Figaro.